 One study does however suggest an easy to remember 60/60/60 rule that suits most of us:

-Run less than 60 miles a week, mostly at a low intensity (60% of max VO2 corresponds to 75% of max heart rate), mostly in workouts that are less than 60 minutes at a time.
+Run less than 60 miles a week.
+Mostly at a low intensity (60% of max VO2 corresponds to 75% of max heart rate).
+Mainly workouts that are less than 60 minutes at a time.